singlepagestartup/sps-lite/documentation/docs/metodology/index.md

 ## Conclusions

+### BDD (Behavior-Driven Development)

+After years of developing major projects, we have realized the importance of close collaboration with business owners for successful project implementation.
+In order to involve them in the work, effective communication in a shared language is necessary.
+To achieve this, we utilize BDD (Behavior-Driven Development), which is based on User Stories.
+By using Cucumber.js and Gherkin files, we can describe the required business processes and deliver the product that meets the needs of the business owners to the customers.

 ### Rest API and normalized data on the backend

 Using normalized data on the backend is also a good idea because it allows for more efficient data storage and retrieval.
 Normalizing data involves breaking it down into smaller, more manageable pieces and storing it in separate tables, which can then be joined together when needed.
 This approach reduces data redundancy and ensures data consistency, making it easier to maintain and update the database over time.
 By using both a REST API and normalized data, you can create a scalable and efficient web application that is easy to maintain and update in the future.